 While most breast augmentation patients at my Las Vegas practice are happy with their results, I am frequently asked to correct procedures performed by other surgeons whose work did not quite align with what the patient was expecting.
 Patients seek out breast revision for many reasons, often looking to correct complications that can occur over time or to restore size, shape, and contour.

-These are the 5 major reasons a breast revision patient will come to us.
+There are 5 major reasons a breast revision patient will come to us:

 Complications are possible with any type of surgery, and breast enhancement is no exception.
-This includes capsular contracture (i.e., the normal scar tissue around the implant thickens and hardens, which can be painful), bottoming out (i.e., the implant drops too low), or symmastia (i.e., there is no clear division between the breasts).
+This includes capsular contracture (i.e., the normal scar tissue around the implant thickens and hardens, which can be painful), bottoming out (i.e., the implant drops too low), or symmastia (i.e., there is no clear division between the breasts)

 If you have questions or concerns about the outcome of your breast surgery, contact the office to set up a consultation so we can talk about your options.